What changes when you take this course:

 The course gives you a completely new framework for understanding your child's eating.
 Con Calma adds Maru — so you're not doing that alone.

-This is for parents who want to bring their specific child, their specific table, their specific history, and work through it properly.
+This is for parents who want to bring their specific child, their specific history, and work through it deeply.
 Two dedicated 1:1 sessions (1 hour each) with Maru, alongside full access to the course.

 Like the name says, a different kind of support: unhurried, personal, and focused on what's actually happening in your house.